 If you earn £2,500 a month, you will allocate a category to every last pound of that sum of money.
 Every pound has a ‘job’ to do in your budget.
 A breakdown of a zero based budget for a single person might look something like this:

 Debt repayment- £300

 Short term savings- £525

-These figures are purely an example- and as you can see, the total amount of these categories adds to £2,500.
+These figures are purely an example.
+As you can see, the total amount of these categories adds to £2,500.
 If the person in this example stuck to their budget exactly, they would have zero leftover at the end of the month.

-It’s important to remember that a zero based budget should be changeable, and should be reviewed before the start of each new month.
+It’s important to remember that a zero based budget should be changeable.
+It should be reviewed before the start of each new month.